bl-ake/relucent/README.md

 This package differs from existing software (for example, check out the amazing [SplineCam](https://github.com/AhmedImtiazPrio/SplineCAM) by Ahmed Imtiaz Humayun) because it avoids computing vertices of the complex.
 This tradeoff changes which computations are efficient, in particular speeding up local search of the complex in higher dimensions.

 If you run into any problems or have any feature requests, please create an issue on the project's [Github](https://github.com/bl-ake/relucent/issues).
+If you want to credit its use in your research, please cite our [paper](https://openreview.net/forum?id=TgLW2DiRDG).

 ## Environment Setup
 1. Install Python 3.13